- Sundowning is a symptom of Alzheimer’s and other dementias. It often happens between late afternoon and early evening.

 - Disorientation, insecurity, and being argumentative and demanding

-- Becoming combative, hurling insults, and occasionally lashing out at caregivers
+- Becoming combative or aggressive, hurling insults, and occasionally lashing out at caregivers

 - Wandering and attempts at elopement